ubpro2/uniub.github.io/README.md

-# PDFXPLOIT
+# UniversalUB

 ## Overview

-> [!IMPORTANT]
-> The name "PDFXPLOIT" will be changed later.

-Not really released yet (well to my standard)
+Released imo :D

-But yea, site in progress by a stupid middleschooler :) <br>
+Site in progress by a goofy middleschooler <br>
-will be fully revamped to actually look nice very soon (i hope)
+first update complete :D<br>
+rewrote the whole site to look better